IOIO72/favpattern/README.md

 Sometimes these experiments are seeds for larger projects, which require a version control system and some other stuff, which CodePen doesn't provide.

-That's the reason why I set up this boilerplate, which I call **ioioPen** in derivation of the name _CodePen_ and my alias name _IOIO_.
+That's the reason why I set up this boilerplate code, which I call **ioioPen** in derivation of the name _CodePen_ and my alias name _IOIO_.

 My default setup on CodePen is [Jade](http://jade-lang.com/), [SASS](http://sass-lang.com/) and [jQuery](http://jquery.com/).

-**ioioPen** uses this setup and configures the fantastic [BrowserSync](http://www.browsersync.io/) to get a similar developing experience to CodePen.
+**ioioPen** uses this setup and configures the fantastic [BrowserSync](http://www.browsersync.io/) to get a similar development experience to CodePen.
 I also added an auto prefixer for CSS, source maps and code checkers for CSS, HTML and JavaScript.

 It is based on the JavaScript runtime [Node.js](https://nodejs.org/), the task automation system [Gulp.js](http://gulpjs.com/) and the package manager [Bower](http://bower.io/) to get jQuery.